 - Multiple Subject Intern Program

-- Integrated Teacher Education Program (ITEP) for Freshmen (ITEPF) or Junior (ITEPJ) students
+- Integrated Teacher Education Program (ITEP) for freshmen or junior undergraduate students

 The specialist credentials include the BCLAD Emphasis Credential and the Bilingual Authorization Credential.
 These credentials are for preliminary credential candidates or credentialed teachers who are proficient in Spanish and English, Korean and English, or Armenian and English, and who want to work with English language learners from these linguistic and cultural groups.
 In addition, students fluent in Cambodian and English, Cantonese and English, Mandarin and English, or Vietnamese and English may complete a BCLAD Emphasis Program through the CSUN Asian BCLAD Consortium.

-Please contact the department at (818) 677-2621 or view the department website for a list of current program advisors for each credential pathway.
-Please contact the Credential Office at (818) 677-2733 for all advising regarding credentials.
+Please contact the department at (818) 677-2621, or view the department website for a list of current program advisors for each credential pathway.
+For all advising related to credentials, contact the Credential Office at (818) 677-2733.

-The department offers a Master of Arts in Education with an Option in Elementary Education in the following emphases:
+The department offers a Master of Arts in Elementary Education with the following options:

 - Curriculum and Instruction